1961 New York Yankees season: Regular season

 The 1961 season was notable for the race between center fielder Mickey Mantle and right fielder Roger Maris to break Babe Ruth's record of 60 home runs in a season (set in 1927).
 Maris eventually broke the record, hitting his 61st home run on October 1, the season's final day.
 During the season, Maris had seven multi-home run games; in a doubleheader against the Chicago White Sox, he hit four home runs.

 1961 was an expansion year, with the American League increasing from eight to ten teams, the first expansion in the 61-year history of the league.
 The old schedule of 154 games (seven opponents multiplied by 22 games apiece) was replaced by 162 games (nine opponents multiplied by 18 games apiece) which led to some controversy due to the eight extra games that Maris had to try to hit 61.

 Ultimately, when Maris broke Ruth's record in game 162, baseball commissioner Ford Frick instigated "The Asterisk", which designated that Maris had only accomplished the feat in a longer season, and disallowed any reference to him as the record-holder.
 When commissioner Fay Vincent removed "The Asterisk" in 1991, Maris was finally given credit as the single-season home run record-holder.
 However, Maris had died in 1985, never knowing that the record belonged to him.

 In addition to the individual exploits of Maris and Mantle, the 1961 Yankees hit a major league record 240 home runs.
 The record stood until 1996 when the Baltimore Orioles, with the added benefit of the designated hitter, hit 257 home runs as a team.

+The Yankees set an MLB record by winning 65 home games during the season, a record that still stands as of 2026.